NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

-We compare the accuracy of NeuralVDB with different sampling methods from the standard VDB.
+We already showed the quantitative measurement of the NeuralVDB's reconstruction accuracy in Table~\ref{tab:non-temporal-results} and \ref{tab:temporal-results}, and the qualitative visualization in Figure~\ref{fig:sdf-error} and \ref{fig:vol-error}.
+Here, we show a further experiment where we compare the sampling errors between conventional grid-based interpolation methods and NeuralVDB consuming the same amount of memory.
 We first create a NanoVDB grid initialized with a simplex noise function.
 We also generate a NeuralVDB grid with approximately the same ``in-memory'' footprint, which is trained with the same noise function.
 We then generate 1M random sampling points and perform zeroth, first-order, and third-order queries to the NanoVDB grid and the voxel value regression for the NeuralVDB grid.
 We measure RMSE error for each sampling strategy to evaluate their accuracy compared to the ground truth noise function.
-The results are shown in Table~\ref{tab:accuracy}.
-We can observe that the accuracy goes up when higher-order methods are used, and NeuralVDB can have better performance than even the third-order cubic sampling.
+The results are shown in Table~\ref{tab:sampling_error}.
+We can observe that the accuracy goes up when higher-order methods are used, and NeuralVDB can have better performance than even the third-order cubic sampling result.